richape/human-skills/README.md

 ### Why?

-There has been a lot of trial and error and a lot of work figuring out how we can make this experience easier and more streamline accesibilty for students first and then the Human Skills Team.
+There has been a lot of trial and error and a lot of work figuring out how we can make this experience easier and more streamline and more accessible for students first and then the Human Skills Team.
 As a team we have tried creating a reflections logbook using Google Docs to using google forms which feeds a seperate google spreadsheet for each cohort.

 ### What's included